 A hash is a fingerprint obtained by passing a piece of data through a hashing function.
 The hashing function does various mathematical operations on the data to get its fingerprint—or hash—, which often has a fixed length, in such a way that the same data will always yield the same hash, and that any change to the data causes its hash to change.
 Finding the input value of a secure2 hash is infeasible; the only way to do “find” the input value of a hash is to compute hashes of random data until you find the right one.
 As an example, here are the hashes of “test”, “Test” and “antidisestablishmentarianism”:

-KeePass is the only open source manager, but the three others are regularly audited by independent entities to verify that their implementation reflects what is described in their respective whitepapers.
+KeePass is the only open source manager, but the three others are regularly audited by independent entities to verify that their implementation reflects what is described in their respective whitepapers3.
 With that being said, it is undeniable that being open source presents a huge advantage for KeePass, because anyone can audit its code, which theoretically guarantees its security.
-Speaking of whitepapers, I do have to note that I had to go through Google to find the one for LastPass, which is odd, because I would expect it to be available directly on their homepage.
+This is also why it isn’t really a problem for KeePass to not have a bug bounty4, which is a program that offers monetary compensation for the disclosure of vulnerabilities.

 Unfortunately, KeePass is plagued by the issue that plagues many open source products, which is the lack of ergonomics of its interface.
 In addition to that, you have to juggle different applications depending on the platforms you use, as well as handle the synchronisation yourself, which I find impractical.
 For these reasons, I cannot see myself using KeePass for now, because it requires too much manual configuration for things that other managers offer from the get go, in clear and beautiful interfaces.
 However, I totally understand why certain people would be drawn to this type of solution; I just think it does not suit everyone.